What is Hypothyroidism?

 - TSH levels between 0.45 and 4.5 mU/L indicate normal thyroid function.
 (Abnormally low levels suggest hyperthyroidism, which is overactive thyroid.)

 Thyroxine (T4).
-If TSH levels appear abnormal, your doctor may order a free T4 test.
+If TSH levels appear abnormal, your provider may order a free T4 test.
 Low levels of T4 suggest hypothyroidism.
 A high TSH level and a low T4 level confirm a diagnosis of primary hypothyroidism.

 Antithyroid Antibodies.
-A test for antithyroid antibodies may be ordered if your doctor suspects your hypothyroidism is due to the autoimmune condition Hashimoto thyroiditis.
+A test for antithyroid antibodies may be ordered if your provider suspects your hypothyroidism is due to the autoimmune condition Hashimoto thyroiditis.
 (Swelling in the neck may be a sign of this condition.)
 This test usually checks for thyroid peroxidase (TPO) antibody.
 An alternate test checks for thyroglobulin antibodies.

 High levels of these substances indicate that the immune system is making antibodies that are attacking the thyroid and interfering with its function.
-If your test results show high levels of antithyroid antibodies, but your TSH and T4 levels are within normal limits, your doctor will probably delay treatment until your thyroid function levels become underactive.
+If your test results show high levels of antithyroid antibodies, but your TSH and T4 levels are within normal limits, your provider will probably delay treatment until your thyroid function levels become underactive.

 Ultrasound.
 An ultrasound test uses sound waves to visualize the thyroid gland.
 It can evaluate swelling in the thyroid and show if thyroid nodules (lumps) are solid, filled with fluid, or have signs of cancer.
 Thyroid nodules are very common and are usually benign.
 The ultrasound and other imaging tests do not measure thyroid function.

 More Advanced Imaging Tests.
 Other tests used for visualizing the thyroid gland include computed tomography (CT) scans or magnetic resonance imaging (MRI).